cnguyen-uk/An-Introduction-to-Go/README.md

 ### Printing

-Here are some commonly used print functions.
+Here are some commonly used print functions:

 ```Go
 fmt.Println("Hello everyone", "in the world")